This is the featured image of the Simple Way For De-Essing Your Vocals blog article.

 Range - determines the maximum attenuation of detected sounds.
 Furthermore, the graph displays the attenuation amount with the yellow Detection line.

-Mode – allows you to mix between two compression modes: Wide and Split.
-Wide Mode (0): entire frequency range of detected sounds will be attenuated Split Mode (100): only frequencies above 4 kHz will be attenuated Range.
+Mode - allows you to mix between two compression modes: Wide and Split.
+Wide Mode (0): The entire frequency range of detected sounds will be attenuated Split Mode (100): only frequencies above 4 kHz will be attenuated Range.

 Audio Examples

-So, after the initial introduction, now it’s the time to hear this great plugin in action.
+So, after the initial introduction, now it's time to hear this great plugin in action.
 We will first hear how the vocal line sounds unprocessed and then processed with the Sibilance.
-Finally, we will hear the vocal in context of the full mix.
+Finally, we will hear the vocal in the context of the full mix.

 ~Vocal - Unprocessed